synth-is/kromosynth-evoruns-plugin/README.md

 * [Node.js](https://nodejs.org/en)
 * Bash: the build steps below expect to run scripts in a Bash environment.
 For Windows machines, consider running the following steps in a Git Bash environment, or with WSL.

-Next, we fetch the SRVB project and its dependencies,
+Next, we fetch the KRME project and its dependencies,

 ```bash
 # Clone the project with its submodules